MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

 ### Q: I added users to my Entra ID group, but they don’t have subscriptions yet.
 Why?

 A: If the changes were made directly in Entra ID the subscriptions should be assigned quickly.
 If the changes were made in an on-premises Active Directory, it first needs to be synced to Entra ID.
 Depending how your on-premises Active Directory is configured, the changes could take up to 24 hours to be reflected.
-If it has been longer than 24 hours, our [support team can help troubleshoot any issues](https://aka.ms/vsadminhelp).
+If it takes  longer than 24 hours, our [support team can help troubleshoot any issues](https://aka.ms/vsadminhelp).

 ### Q: Can I choose multiple subscription levels to be assigned within an Entra ID group?